‘Supper at Emmaus 2’ by James He Qi.

 Members of an Anglican Church are feeling called to buy an old Catholic church in Crescent Beach.

-Admitting that the undertaking is particularly challenging during a pandemic, Rev. Ed Hird makes the case for the Oikos Project in the current (online) edition of The Light magazine:
+Admitting that the undertaking is particularly challenging during a pandemic, Rev. Ed Hird makes the case for the Project Oikos in the current (online) edition of The Light magazine:

-The community of All Saints Church believe God is calling them to make the Holy Cross Church in Crescent Beach their home.
 In order to do that, they need to raise $3 million: just over $2 million to buy the building and parking lot and just under $1 million to refurbish the inside of the building and parking lot.

 The first priority is to maintain a sacred space.
 The historic tradition of Holy Cross Church is that people have prayed in that church since 1946.